wgmichelle/Michelle_BlueStampPortfolio/index.md

   In my first milestone, I worked with the Arduino Micro and an accelerometer as my main components to establish a reliable and accurate connection.
 Initially, I wired the breadboard according to Figure 1 in "Schematics" below.
 However, immediately upon attempting to retrieve data from the serial monitor, I encountered a consistent timeout message indicating an inability to establish a connection.

-  Further research helped us realize that the schematic I followed was intended for an Arduino Nano (figure 2), whereas I was using an Arduino Micro (figure 3).
+  Further research helped us realize that the schematic I followed was intended for an Arduino Nano (figure 1 on the left), whereas I was using an Arduino Micro (figure 2 on the right).
 Fortunately, this was an easy fix and I compared the pinouts of the two boards, making the necessary adjustments to my wiring.
 The biggest issue being that certain pins overlapped, forcing me to modify certain pin numbers in my code.

   I encountered no further issues as I reconnected the Arduino to the power source, opened up the serial monitor once more, and was able to obtain consistent and updated values for X, Y, and Z from the accelerometer.
 The X and Y values would be used to detect specific gestures (forward, backward, left, or right) and subsequently, the corresponding commands would be sent to the Bluetooth module, allowing me to be able to control the robot car in the near future.